loafly-git/luna-vm/README.md

 See [TODO.md](./TODO.md)

 # Note
-I'm currently implementing the **Java 8** Virtual Machine spesification.
+I'm currently implementing the **Java 8** Virtual Machine specifications.

 Not sure if there's any major changes in the newer versions.